apache/pulsar-site/docs/security-tls-transport.md

 ### Generate JKS certificate

-You can use Java’s `keytool` utility to generate the key and certificate for each machine in the cluster.
+You can use Java's `keytool` utility to generate the key and certificate for each machine in the cluster.

 ```bash
 DAYS=365